codermattt/terraform_practice/README.md

 ## Notes
 - I setup the infrastructure on vscode, then run the terrafrom commands on git Bash terminal in vscode
 - The different projects (set up in each excercise folder) build on top of each other
+- The private keys of the key pairs were removed for security purposes.